qʷ

 - ksqʷaʔmíkstməntm̓ iʔ sčm̓im̓yaʔnčútət, iʔ sčk̓ʷul̓tət We’re going to get used to what we’re learning, to our work (PS)

-qʷaʔmín̓t get used to / get used to something
+qʷaʔmín̓t get used to something

-qʷaʔmnwíxʷ introduce somebody to somebody
+qʷaʔmnwíxʷ introduced to somebody

 qʷaʔmnwíxʷst introduce somebody to somebody